 Barcelona neighborhoods vary significantly.
-It is therefore highly recommended to do a little research first to ensure that your apartment is in a good area and that it will offer you transport links to all the sites in Barcelona.
+It is therefore highly recommended to do a little research first to ensure that your apartment is in a good area and that it will offer you transport links to the main sites in Barcelona.

 To help you select the right area for you holiday flat in Barcelona we have produced a photo guide of some of the more important and popular areas in the city.
 To see detailed photos and descriptions of each area simply click on the links you will find below to be taken to the photo gallery for that area.

 The Barri Gòtic quarter (otherwise known as Gothic quarter) area is the "old town" Barcelona and is characterized by ancient streets and buildings that go back almost 1000 years.
-The Gothic Quarter is mainly pedestrianized and any roads are very small and do not have a lot of traffic.
-However because this area is very popular it will have a lot of tourists passing through it.
-Choosing your holiday flat in Barcelona in this area will mean you will be in the centre of all the activity and will be in a very atmospheric neighbourhood.
+The Gothic Quarter is mainly pedestrianized and any roads are small and do not have a lot of traffic.
+However because this area is popular it will have a lot of tourists passing through it.
+Choosing your holiday flat in Barcelona in this area will mean you will be in the centre of the activity and will be in a atmospheric neighbourhood.

 Barcelona Cathedral is also in the Barri Gòtic area